eoin-cr/COMP20050_Group12/README.md

 # COMP20050_Group12
 ## Some ideas:
-- We use ascii codes to colour terminal blocks.
+- We use ansi codes to colour terminal blocks.
 - Note that we can represent hexagons as rectangles without losing data about which sides are touching
 - Use a 2d array of tiles to store their locations?